danielkraic/Pidgin-XEP-0136-plugin/README.md

 It is assumed that you use XMPP server with XEP-0136 extrension support.
 Ejabberd IM server should work with "mod\_archive\_odbc" enabled as well as Prosody IM server with "archive" module enabled.
 Plugin also supports Openfire XMPP server.

-Requirements for compilation: Pidgin, GTK+, Glib
+Requirements for compilation: Pidgin, GTK+, Glib, Git

 Ubuntu: